-The accreditation process begins with a business completing an Expression of Interest, which allows Consumer to carry out due diligence on the business.
+Businesses complete an Expression of Interest, which allows Consumer NZ to carry out initial due diligence.
+This includes checking for:

 You can comment on the business, too, through our website.
 All Consumer Trusted businesses are listed in our business directory.